 Salary scales are published listings of salary rates or salary ranges established for academic series.
 Salary scales may be divided into steps, or into ranks and steps within the ranks.
 A salary range is a published listing of the minimum and maximum salary for a particular title.
-Salary scales are published in https://www.ucop.edu/academic-personnel-programs/compensation/2020-21-academic-salary-scales.html
+Salary scales are published in: Academic Personnel and Programs/Compensation.